Aleksander-Bloch/Sokoban/README.md

 # Sokoban
-This program simulates well-know japanese game in which the objective is to place all crates in target squares.
+This program simulates well-known japanese game in which the objective is to place all crates in target squares.